 A letter of intent is a contract to start a construction project in the form of a letter.
 It may also confirm the sender’s intention to award the contract for the whole project to the recipient – the contractor.

 The purpose of a letter of intent is two-fold: (1) to start the project now, in order (2) to keep the project on schedule.
 What happens when letters of intent go wrong?
-This blog considers the perspective of the client i.e. the company paying for the works.
+This post considers the perspective of the client i.e. the company paying for the works.

 ‘Wrong’ may mean that the terms of the letter of intent are so complex that the client and the contractor simply cannot agree to the terms quickly enough, resulting in the start of the project being delayed.
 If a project starts late, then: